Table of contents

 Firmware is found in almost all available devices like microwaves, washing machines, refrigerators, and others.
 These devices need to be controlled by a microcontroller, and Firmware helps here.

 Firmware acts as a bridge between the hardware and other software applications that power a machine.

-While designing firmware software, software development agencies need to consider the characteristics they want to give to the machine.
+While designing software, custom software development firm need to consider the characteristics they want to give to the machine.
 Like what power they want to give to the machine by programming it.
 The capabilities of the machine can change based on its nature.
 If it is a washing machine, the Firmware needs to have programs that enable the movement of different washing machine parts.